Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 How does the identity verification process work?

 However, when a person is not physically present, for example, when they are trying to open a social media account, their identity must be verified digitally.
-In this case, service providers use different methods that vary in their level of security.
-Let’s take a look at them.
+In this case, service providers use different digital identity verification methods that vary in their level of security.

 What is digital identity verification?

 Digital identity verification is the process of using digital solutions to obtain proof that the user is who they claim to be.
-Digital identity verification methods are used to compare something that a user provides (a government-issued ID, an ID photo, a password, etc.) with some data that has already been verified by the service provider (ID document, the photo of the document holder, a password, etc.) and is stored in its database.
+Digital identity verification methods are used to compare something that a user provides (a government-issued ID, an ID photo, a password, etc.) with some data that has already been verified by the service provider (such as an ID document, the photo of the document holder, or a password) and is stored in its database.

 Online service providers use different methods to gather proof of their user’s identity and determine the legitimacy of the information provided.
 So what are the methods?